florento/florent-jacquemard.github.io/_projects/2015-LETITBE.md

 network: PHC Amadeus
 duration: 2015 &mdash; 2016
 role: responsible for the french side
-title: Logical Execution Time for Interactive and Composition Assistance Music Systems
+fullname: Logical Execution Time for Interactive and Composition Assistance Music Systems
 ---

 2 years partnership (Partenariat Hubert Curien Amadeus, France-Austria) between the Computational Systems group at the Software Systems Center of Salzburg University and Inria’s team Mutant at Ircam, Paris, on Logical Execution Time For Interactive Music Systems.